awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 Repeat these steps to create a new, incremental snapshot using the previously created snapshot as the parent\.

 For example, in the following diagram, snapshot A is the first new snapshot started\.
 Snapshot A is used as the parent snapshot to start snapshot B\.
 Snapshot B is used as the parent snapshot to start and create snapshot C\.
 Snapshots A, B, and C are incremental snapshots\.
 Snapshot A is used to create EBS volume 1\.
 Snapshot D is created from EBS volume 1\.
-Snapshot D is not an incremental snapshot of A, B or C\.
+Snapshot D is an incremental snapshot of A; it is not an incremental snapshot of B or C\.

 ![\[EBS direct APIs used to create incremental snapshots.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ebs-apis-write.png)